ethiapath/diy-analytics/README.md

     [[plugins]]
     package = "netlify-plugin-diy-analytics"

+You might also want to add the following in `netlify.toml`, in case you've not defined a folder for functions in the UI:

+    [build]
+      functions = "functions"

 In order for the build bot to download the plugin, add it to your `package.json`, or make the following minimalistic one in case you don't have
 one: